amnats/vk-giphy/README.md

 # vk giphy
-Chrome extension that integrates Giphy search into VK priate messages.
+A chrome extension that integrates Giphy search into VK priate messages.